 Glossary of Sash Window Terms

 Sash windows are an elegant and perpetually popular style of window.
 Having risen in favour during the Georgian era, sash windows can be found on buildings old and new across the UK.
 Although you may be familiar with how they look, or even how they operate, you would certainly be forgiven for not knowing all the terminology surrounding these classic windows.
-However, if you’ve recently moved to a house with sash windows, need a replacement sash window, or if you’re just trying to fix one, knowing terminology and jargon can be very useful.
+However, if you’ve recently moved to a house with sash windows, need a replacement sash window, or if you’re just trying to fix one, knowing sash window terminology and jargon can be very useful.

 Below, we have compiled a glossary of sash window terms to help you distinguish your stiles from your sash horns and get to know these windows better.

-Sash window terms & definitions:
+Sash window terminology & definitions:

 Window types & mechanisms: